Recipe

-A recipe is a set of instructions that describes how to prepare or make something, especially a dish of prepared food.
+A recipe is a set of instructions that lists the ingredients and steps needed to prepare a specific dish or meal.
 A sub-recipe or subrecipe is a recipe for an ingredient that will be called for in the instructions for the main recipe.
-Recipe books (also called cookbooks or cookery books) are a collection of recipes, help reflect cultural identities and social changes as well as serve as educational tools.
+Recipe books (also called cookbooks or cookery books) are collections of recipes that reflect cultural identities and social changes, while also serving as educational tools.
+Historically, the definition of a recipe also encompassed medical remedies, as the production of food and medicine was linked in most households.